overturetool/overturetool.github.io/publications/PlannedPublications.md

 - Drone Control using Crescendo and INTO-CPS, Casper Thule and René Nilsson
 - Towards VDM-SL to C#/.dot translation, ??
 - Web-IDE??
+- Smalltalk code generator, Tomohiro Oda, Keijiro Araki and Peter Gorm Larsen

 #### Conferences / Journals

 ## In preparation
+- A Formal Modeling Tool for Exploratory Modeling in Software Development, Tomohiro Oda, Keijiro Araki and Peter Gorm Larsen.
+To be submitted to IEICE Transactions on Information and Systems, Special Section on Formal Approach
 - ViennaTalk and Assertch: Building Lightweight Formal Methods Environments on Pharo 4, Tomohiro Oda, Keijiro Araki and Peter Gorm Larsen.
 To be submitted to IWST06 (International Workshop on Smalltalk Technologies)
 - Using JML-based Code Generation to Enhance the Test Automation for VDM Models, Peter W. V. Tran-Jørgensen , Peter Gorm Larsen, and Nick Battle.
 To be submitted to FM 2016.
 -   The Execution Semantics of VDM Real-Time in a Co-Simulation